-In our group, we develop the logical foundations of cyber-physical systems and study the theory, practice, and applications of logics of dynamical systems and their use in formal verification and validation.
+In our group, we develop the Logical Foundations of Cyber-physical Systems and study the use of logics of dynamical systems and their programming languages in formal verification and validation of CPS.
 This relatively young area is a promising direction for future research, unique in its manifold connections to other pure and applied sciences, including many areas of mathematics, physics, and control theory.

 KeYmaera X: An Axiomatic Tactical Theorem Prover for Hybrid Systems

 KeYmaera X is our theorem prover for logics for dynamical systems, especially hybrid systems with mixed discrete and continuous dynamics.
 Reasoning about complicated hybrid systems requires support for sophisticated proof techniques and efficient computation.
 KeYmaera X allows users to specify custom proof search techniques as tactics, execute tactics in parallel, and interface with partial proofs via an extensible user interface.

 KeYmaera X is built up from a small trusted core.
 The core contains a finite list of locally sound axioms that are instantiated using a uniform substitution proof rule.
 Isolating all soundness-critical reasoning in this axiomatic core obviates the otherwise intractable task of ensuring that proof search algorithms are implemented correctly.
 This enables advanced proof search features---such as aggressive, speculative proof search and user-defined tactics built using a flexible tactic language---without correctness concerns that could undermine the usefulness of automated analysis.